 Lack of capacity refers to the document being invalid because the person who signed the will or trust was not mentally sound at the time the will or trust was created.
 The probate court only concerns itself with the mental state of the deceased at the time the will or trust was signed.
 It does not take into account state of mind at the time of death.

 Undue influence is the allegation that the deceased was pressured into signing the will or trust by a person who benefits under the will or trust.
-Examples of undue influence may include the use of threats, withheld medications, or manipulated separation between the deceased and other members of their family.
+Examples of undue influence may include the use of threats, withheld medications, or manipulated separation between the deceased and other members of his or her family.

 A will may be invalid if the person making the will or trust relied on a false statement or fraudulent misrepresentation.
 An example of fraud is where the testator signs a document not knowing that it is a will.
 Another example is where a grantor is told that a trust provides for a certain beneficiary and signs it, when actually the trust benefits an entirely different person.